adamgracikowski/PolygonEditor/README.md

 # PolygonEditor:

-PolygonEditor is a simple Windows Forms application designed for creating and editing polygons.
+_Polygon Editor_ is a simple Windows Forms application designed for creating and editing polygons.

 It provides an interactive interface to draw, manipulate, and manage polygons with advanced features such as vertex constraints, edge constraints, and curve transformations.